Economic Indicators Are Your Secret Weapon

 - Building permits

-These are measures of economic data which eventually improve or get worse in response to the overall economic direction, albeit months after the fact.
-For example, in a recession you will typically see incomes and wages decline.
+Lagging Indicators are measures of economic data which eventually improve or get worse in response to the overall economic direction, albeit months after the fact.
+For example, in a recession, you will typically see incomes and wages decline.

 - Gross Domestic Product (GDP)